 PENALTY: Late payment penalties are applied after the 15th of each month; $2.00 penalty or 1% of the unpaid balance, whichever is greater.
 Please allow adequate time if mailing a payment or processing a check payment through your financial institution.

 SUMMER WATERING: The City of Columbia Falls allows for summer watering by establishing an average of your winter month’s water usage, December, January and February, for residential customers.
 This average usage is established as the base sewer usage reading for the months of May through October, so you are not charged sewer usage for watering your lawn or other greenspace.
 Similar provisions are available for commercial customers by contacting the Utility Department.

 BACKFLOW PREVENTION REQUIREMENT: Since 2000, the City of Columbia Falls has required backflow prevention devices to prevent contamination of the City’s water supply system.
 If your home or business has an irrigation system, hot water heating system or other cross-connection, you must have a testable backflow prevention device installed and tested annually.
-Please contact the Public Works Director, Grady Jenkins, at City Hall, (406)892-4430 or by email: firstname.lastname@example.org, should you have any questions on backflow prevention.
+Please contact the Public Works Director, Tyler Bradshaw, at City Hall, (406)892-4430 or by email: firstname.lastname@example.org, should you have any questions on backflow prevention.

 UTILITY RATES: Your water/sewer bill is based on the meter readings and base fees.
 Sewer is billed at $5/1,000 gallons and Water is billed according to customer type: single-family, multi-family, commercial, government or industry.
 The rates begin at $1/1,000 gallons up to $1.77/1,000 gallons.
 The base fees for sewer are $8.85/month for residential and applied to commercial, government and industrial users based on an annual equivalent usage.
 The base fees for water are based on meter size, beginning at $10.50/month for ¾” meter.